-In the fall the departmental chair is provided with a list of each associate professor of professional practice who have passed the major review.
-Those who have completed five years or more of service beyond the passage of major review will be identified as potential candidates for review for promotion to full professor of professional practice.
+In the fall the departmental chair is provided with the service record of each tenured associate professor in the department.
+Those who have completed five years or more of service beyond the award of tenure will be identified as potential candidates for review for promotion to full professor.
 While it is assumed that at least five years will be required to demonstrate the levels of sustained performance expected for promotion, there may be instances of exceptional scholarly achievement or of an offer from another institution that justify review before five years have elapsed.

-With the agreement of the faculty member, the department conducts a review according to its bylaws.
-The candidate will be asked to provide a current curriculum vitae and a statement describing teaching, scholarly and artistic plans, service activities, and special achievements since the passage of major review.
-Evidence of artistic, teaching, and service accomplishments since the passage of major review should also be provided.
-Departments are expected to carefully assess the work since the major review; to provide evidence of departmental evaluation; and to make explicit the department's internal standards for promotion to full professor of professional practice.
-There should be a detailed analysis of teaching performance, including a discussion of courses taught, involvement in the undergraduate curricula, if applicable, and departmental central teaching requirements, enrollments, student and peer evaluations, advising, and thesis supervision.
-In aid of this, the Office of Academic Affairs will provide the department with all teaching evaluations since the major review.
+With the agreement of the faculty member, the department conducts a review according to its by-laws.
+The candidate will be asked to provide a current curriculum vitae and a statement describing research, teaching, and service activities, and special achievements since the award of tenure.
+Evidence of scholarship, teaching, and service accomplishments since the award of tenure should also be provided.
+Departments are expected to carefully assess the work since tenure; to provide evidence of departmental evaluation; and to make explicit the department's internal standards for promotion to full professor.
+There should be a detailed analysis of teaching performance, including a discussion of courses taught, involvement in the undergraduate curricula and departmental central teaching requirements, enrollments, student and peer evaluations, advising, and thesis supervision.
+In aid of this, the Office of Academic Affairs will provide the department with all teaching evaluations since the awarding of tenure.

-Only those at the rank of tenured professor or professor of professional practice, not tenured associate professor or associate professor of professional practice, are eligible to deliberate on the case.
+Only those at the rank of tenured full professor, not tenured associate professor, in the department are eligible to deliberate on the case.

-If the case is deemed sufficiently persuasive, a vote on the promotion is taken and recorded in a letter of transmittal from the departmental chair to the Executive Vice President for Arts and
+If the case is deemed sufficiently persuasive, a vote on the promotion is taken and recorded in a letter of transmittal from the departmental chair to the Executive Vice President for Arts and Sciences.

-Sciences.
 The letter should summarize the departmental case for promotion and is accompanied by the candidate's curriculum vitae, activities statement, and any reading committee report that may have been prepared.